sheda/weather_station/Readme.md

-# Picture Frame - Weather Stations (by Sheda 2016)
+# Picture Frame - Weather Stations (by Sheda 2016) on ESP8266 NodeMcu
-This project is covered by Licenc GPL v2.0
+This project is covered by Licence GPL v2.0

 This weather station connect to yahoo weather forecast throught wifi connection and display the forecast for a setted city through given WOEID.
 The weather forecast is displayed through 6 pictograms (storm, snow, rain, wind, cloud, sun) driven with a servo motor.
 This also has got a poke function working through MQTT protocol using a broker.
 So this rely on a public third party external service that may experience unexpected outage.

+The whole project is running over [NODE-MCU](https://github.com/nodemcu/nodemcu-firmware) with some additionals module see part 4 for more info about requirement.

 ---